-In replacing the previous Festival format with a National Story Tour, Storylines will expand into new regions and continue to promote Storylines' aims of:
+In replacing the previous Festival format with a National Story Tour programme, Storylines expanded into new regions and continued to promote Storylines’ aims of:

-Building on the success and appeal of the current Story Tours, the Storylines National Festival Story Tour will extend the Storylines Auckland/South Auckland and Northland Story Tours across New Zealand.
-The Story Tours have been particularly well received over many years, as they take activities that promote young people’s active engagement with children’s literature directly into schools and community centres where our young people are based, in partnership with other organisations and Storylines’ collaborative networks in the field of literature and literacy.
+Building on the success and appeal of the Festival Story Tours, the Storylines National Story Tours extended the Storylines Auckland/South Auckland and Northland Story Tours across New Zealand.
+These Story Tours had been particularly well received over many years, as they promoted young people’s active engagement with children’s literature directly in schools and community centres where our young people were based, in partnership with other organisations and Storylines’ collaborative networks in the field of literature and literacy.

-The new National Festival Story Tour will be linked to Storylines’ established events and programmes such as Storylines Margaret Mahy and National Awards Day in April, and the Betty Gilderdale Award presentation in November, creating a comprehensive annual calendar of children and young people’s literary events, all connected to the Storylines National Festival Story Tour.
-Participating children’s writers and illustrators will include celebrated Storylines Notable Books and Storylines Awards winners.
+The National Story Tours are linked to Storylines’ established events and programmes such as Storylines Margaret Mahy and National Awards Day in April, and the Storylines Betty Gilderdale Award presentation in November, creating a comprehensive annual calendar of children and young people’s literary events.
+Participating children’s writers and illustrators include celebrated Storylines Notable Books and Storylines Awards winners.

-The new Storylines national tour will visit community venues and facilities in metropolitan and regional centres, smaller cities and towns in both the North and South Islands, extending Storylines’ regional reach to communities that have not previously had access to the central city-based Storylines’ Festival Family Days.
+The Storylines National Story Tours visit community venues and facilities in smaller cities and towns, and regional and metropolitan centres in both the North and South Islands, extending Storylines’ reach to communities that had not previously had access to the central-city-based Storylines’ Festival Family Days.

-Storylines is seeking a collaborative partners to design and produce accompanying and supporting digital materials, as well as local and national support for other elements of the programme to complement its currently well-established partnerships with publishers, booksellers and other commercial sponsors and funders, as well as engaging volunteers in each region to engage and galvanise their local community.
+Storylines is seeking a collaborative partners to design and produce accompanying and supporting digital materials.
+It also seeks local and national support for other elements of the programme to complement its currently well-established partnerships with publishers, booksellers and other commercial sponsors and funders, as well as engaging volunteers in each region to engage and galvanise their local community.